Game farm: Wildlife Conservation

 Wildlife conservation is a costly endeavor for most African countries.
 One of the more common forms of generating income to establish a sustainable economy to provide for wildlife conservation is known as wildlife viewing tourism.
 However, this attraction still does not generate enough to establish wildlife conservation.
 For regions that suffer political and economic instability; sustainable trophy hunting may be the only feasible source of income in order to generate the appropriate income.
 Once established, another aspect to consider is the management of the land being used for hunting.
 Naturally, wildlife decreases with the increase of human presence which puts a strain on the quality of hunting.
 Generally, leases for hunting concessions are set up to last for multiple years all at once in order to encourage hunting operators to continue to manage the land for hunting.
 However, as the quality of hunting decreases, leases are shortened and this creates an overall negative impact to the economy.

 Many African countries benefit from community based conservation.
 This concept explores the relationship between wild life and people and the notion that conserving every animal is also not sustainable because certain animals threaten human lives and crops.
 One of the biggest arguments in support of community based conservation is that allowing people to gain economic benefits from wildlife, incentives for conservation are, in turn, provided.
 One such country that benefits from adopting this strategy is Zambia.
-The Zambian government established a wild life conservation fund to act as the responsible player for redistributing funds from the hunting industry into wild life conservation and community development.
+The Zambian government established a wildlife conservation fund to act as the responsible player for redistributing funds from the hunting industry into wild life conservation and community development.

 Ethical Problems

 Using game hunting as a conservation tool has negative perceptions that impose harsh restrictions across several different countries in Africa.
 Some of the activities that promote hunting bans include canned hunting, shooting young or uncommon animals, shooting from vehicles, use of bait, spotlights and hounds are all hunting practices that bring into question many ethical problems.

 Furthermore, on an international level, there are ethical issues such as the hunting and killing of Cecil the Lion.
-An American doctor by the name of Walter James Palmer, of Eden Prairie, Minnesota, killed Cecil the Lion during a hunting trip in Zimbabwe.
-This news made international headlines as Cecil the Lion was a participant in a study that was being conducted by Oxford University in Britain, Cecil had also been outfitted with a GPS collar for this study.
+An American dentist by the name of Walter James Palmer, of Eden Prairie, Minnesota, killed Cecil the Lion during a hunting trip in Zimbabwe.
+This news made international headlines as Cecil the Lion was a participant in a study that was being conducted by Oxford University in Britain, and Cecil had also been outfitted with a GPS collar for this study.
 Eventually, Palmer was not charged in the slaying of Cecil due to his hunting permit and has been allowed back in the country exclusively as a visitor.